Middle Market Companies Exhibit Resilience While Delivering Value

 Additionally, AvidXchange is a licensed money transmitter for US B2B payments, licensed as a Money Transmitter by the New York State Department of Financial Services.

-To learn more about how AvidXchange, and its publicly traded parent AvidXchange Holdings, Inc. (Nasdaq: AVDX), are transforming the way companies pay their bills, visit www.AvidXchange.com.
+To learn more about how AvidXchange, and its publicly traded parent AvidXchange Holdings, Inc. AVDX, are transforming the way companies pay their bills, visit www.AvidXchange.com.

 Forward-Looking Statements